 SGI Rackable Nodes SGI ICE Nodes Node System Image Name Admin node Admin node -Not applicable- Installation of the admin node is facilitated by the admin install DVD (sgi-mgmtsuite-install).
-Flat compute nodes Flat compute nodes os_name For example, centos6.5 -Not applicable- Rack leader controller (RLC) lead-os_name For example, lead-sles11sp3 -Not applicable- SGI ICE compute nodes ice-os_name For example, ice-rhel6.6
+Flat compute nodes Flat compute nodes os_name For example, rhel7.1 -Not applicable- Rack leader controller (RLC) lead- os_name For example, lead-sles12 -Not applicable- SGI ICE compute nodes ice- os_name For example, ice-sles11sp3

 If you modify the image to include site-specific software, it is typical to copy the image, update the copy, and give the modified image a new name.
 Copying is also referred to as cloning in the cluster documentation.
-By using a new image name for your changes, you always able to refer back to the original image.
+When you use a new image name for your changes, you preserve the ability to refer back to the original image.